 After missing back-to-back games against the Golden State Warriors and Oklahoma City Thunder, Sabonis returned to the floor in Sunday's 144-117 loss to the Minnesota Timberwolves.
 Sabonis recorded 20 points and 13 rebounds in 30 minutes against the Wolves, but he didn't appear to be himself at times, constantly grabbing at his ribs.

-The Kings' big man is now back on the injury report ahead of Tuesday's matchup with Denver, and he is listed as questionable to play with what is being labeled as a left ribcage contusion.
-This injury originally occurred on Nov.
-3 against the Nuggets, a game the Kings lost 130-124 in Denver.
+The Kings' big man landed on the injury report ahead of Tuesday's matchup with Denver and was originally listed as questionable to play with what has been labeled as a left ribcage contusion.
+Since appearing on the injury, Sabonis and the Kings have received good news, as the star big man has been upgraded to available and will play through his rib injury.

 The concerning aspect of this injury, which goes back to the pain-tolerance aspect, is that Sabonis told The Sacramento Bee he was experiencing labored breathing and a “sharp stab” pain in his ribs.
 Although he played 30 minutes with this injury against the Timberwolves, that is why Sabonis was constantly grabbing at his left side.

-Without Sabonis on the court, the Kings are left very thin in their frontcourt.
+Without Sabonis on the court, the Kings are left very thin in their frontcourt, which is why his availability for this matchup against Jokic and the Nuggets is essential to the team's success.

 Drew Eubanks drew back-to-back starts the last two times Sabonis was sidelined with this rib injury, and rookie Maxime Raynaud saw minutes in the frontcourt off the bench.
 Newly signed Precious Achiuwa also provides Sacramento with extra depth, especially as a rebounder.